|

 release."
 This is not always true for many reasons.
 One reason is that,

-of a "candid" shot (where he's unaware of your taking his photo) to an
+that of a "candid" shot (where the subject is unaware of your taking

-"orchestrated" shot, one in which the subject is taking direction from you
+a photo) to an "orchestrated" shot, one in which the subject is taking

-(how to pose, look, etc.).
-As you edge ever closer over the line where
+direction from you, such as how to pose, look, etc. As you edge ever

 For a longer discussion on this, see